Pritamjit-Konar/pharma-clinical-projects/Regulatory Affairs/README.md

 MS Excel (trackers, QC flags), MS Word (process notes/templates)

+**How to View**
+For viewing, please click on the uploaded pdf file.

 **Disclaimer**

 Educational portfolio only.
 No confidential company/client data and no real dossiers are used.